Malaria drug fails to prevent COVID-19 in a rigorous study

 “There’s basically no effect.
 It does not prevent infection,” he said of the drug.
 Even if it were to give some slim advantage, “we’d want a much larger effect” to justify its use and risk of side effects for preventing illness, he said.

-Results were no different among a subgroup of participants who were taking zinc or vitamin C, which some people believe might help make hydroxychloroquine more effective or fight the coronavirus.
+Results were no different among a subgroup of participants who were taking zinc or vitamin C, which some people believe might help make hydroxychloroquine more effective.

-There are some big caveats: The study enrolled people through the Internet and social media, relying on them to report their own symptoms rather than having them tracked in a formal way by doctors.
-Participants were not all tested for the coronavirus but were diagnosed as COVID-19 cases based on symptoms in many cases.
-And not all took their medicines as directed.

-The results “are more provocative than definitive,” and the drug may yet have prevention benefits if tried sooner or in a different way, Dr. Myron Cohen of the University of North Carolina at Chapel Hill wrote in a commentary in the journal.

 “This fits with everything else we’ve seen so far which suggests that it’s not beneficial," said Dr. Peter Bach, director of a health policy center at Memorial Sloan Kettering Cancer Center in New York.